CONDITIONS OF SALE

 Special Conditions of Sale: any additional conditions which apply to a sale and which are set out in the Sale Particulars

-Super Authorised User: an individual authorised to execute transactions on behalf of an entity which has a registered transactional account
+Super Authorised User: an individual authorized to execute transactions on behalf of an entity which has a registered transactional account

 UPPER CASE type means having all capital letters.